 Main Options

-Reference database:
+Reference database(s):

 -

-The Reference Database can be a database of antibody germline sequences or of template (variable region) sequences.
-The reference database is used to help identify the correct FR and CDR regions in the new sequences being analyzed.
+The Reference Database(s) selected can be of antibody germline sequences or of template (variable region) sequences.
+Reference database(s) are used to help identify the correct FR and CDR regions in the new sequences being analyzed.
 See Understanding Reference Databases.

 -